dylan-dinh/we_are_open/ProjectDocumentation.md

 ## 1. Group Members

-We formed a team between the erasmus members from Software Analysis and Design subject, a course from FOI Faculty, Varazdin, in course 2018-19.
+We have formed a team of European students from France and Spain to get together and develop the project exponed in this document.

 The members of this team are:
   - Dylan Dinh as General Manager and Developper